dividuum/stripe-ctf/README.txt

 to provide our own pickled data.

 This might not look very useful, but pickle is not a safe serialization format.
-You can create a pickled data that will execute os.system with a given string.
+You can create pickled data that will execute os.system with a given string.

     dividuum@narf:~/stripe$ cat example.py